 Have you recently been caught out by a speed camera?
 This article provides an easy-to-understand guide on what to expect, what to do and when to do it.

-It happens to everybody eventually.
+It happens to most of us eventually.
 You’re driving along, minding your own business and not really aware of how fast you’re travelling.
 All of a sudden, there’s a flash in your rear-view mirror and you realise that you’ve been busted by a speed camera.

-The UK is filled with speed cameras these days as a substitute for actual policing; both the traditional yellow Gatso devices and now average speed cameras that monitor your speed over a distance of several miles – usually but not always found on major roadworks sites.
+The UK is filled with speed cameras these days as a substitute for actual policing; from the traditional yellow Gatso devices to more advanced units, and now an ever-increasing number of average speed cameras that monitor your speed over a distance of several miles.
+They first started sppearing at major roadworks sites, but now they seem to be popping up all over the country.

 What many drivers don’t realise is that there is a formal process that the police must follow when you are flashed by a speed camera.
 This process is both to maintain your rights and to minimise errors by the police in making a valid prosecution if you have been speeding.